 Did James Bond appear in a national park?
 Yes, he did.
 It wasn’t in America however.
-In James Bond’s ninth movie, The Man with the Golden Gun, filming mostly took place in Thailand.
+In James Bond’s ninth movie, The Man with the Golden Gun, most of the filming took place in Thailand.

 It was on Tapu Island, part of the Ao Phang Nga Bay National Park, where Bond, played by Roger Moore, duels with the arch-villain Scaramanga.

-If You’re Budget Doesn’t Include Foreign Travel Then What About Florida?
+If You’re Budget Doesn’t Include Foreign Travel What About Florida?